allnulled/mongrator/README.md

 So, please, give me a job, and I most probably will learn as soon as possible how to fulfill this part of the README file.

-*My life is a demonstrations that Gods exist.
-Some may call me "fool", but with that they probe them.
-They probe that Gods do not like me, and they want me to be ridiculous and crazy among a civilization of monkeys unable to share knowledge, differently of what I do most of the time with you, lovely monkeys.*
+*My life is a demonstration that Gods exist.
+Some may call me "fool", but with that they prove them.
+They prove that Gods do not like me, and they want me to be ridiculous and mad among a civilization of monkeys unable to share qualified knowledge for free, differently of what I do most of the time with you, lovely monkeys.*